miltoskartalas/everypay-project/README.md

 2) helm available

 Steps in order to have the application deployed
+1) open the main folder of the repository

-1) minikube start
+2) minikube start
-2) minikube addons enable ingress
+3) minikube addons enable ingress
-3) helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
+4) helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
-4) helm update
+5) helm update
-5) helm upgrade --install --create-namespace -n everypay everypay ./everypay
+6) helm upgrade --install --create-namespace -n everypay everypay ./everypay
-6) helm upgrade --install --create-namespace -n monitoring prometheus ./prometheus
+7) helm upgrade --install --create-namespace -n monitoring prometheus ./prometheus

 At this point we have both the application and prometheus succesfully deployd.
 Last thing, is to configure our machine in order to have access inside the cluster with a hostname.
 We have to get the ip of the ingress.

-6) kubectl get ingress -n monitoring
+8) kubectl get ingress -n monitoring
-7) Copy the IPv4 address that you see under the ADRESS column
+9) Copy the IPv4 address that you see under the ADRESS column

-8) Open the /etc/hosts file with root priveleges and add the following two lines
+10) Open the /etc/hosts file with root priveleges and add the following two lines
     <IPv4_copied> everypay.local
     <IPv4_copied> prometheus.local